hannah1ee/cse15l-lab-reports/lab03.md

  # more lines of output
 ./technical/biomed/1471-2121-2-10.txt
 ```

+This command searches for files within the ./technical directory that have ".txt" at the end of their name.
+It outputs the paths of the text files found, including any subdirectories.
+This is useful for locating files that are in the .txt format.

 ### option 3. `-size`
 - this option makes it so that `find` searches for files based on their size